This paper explains the policy background to and contents and purpose of the Automated and Electric Vehicles Act 2018.Jump to full report >>

-The Bill extends to the whole of the UK with the exception of clauses 1 to 8 on insurance for automated vehicles, which extend only to Great Britain.
+The Act received Royal Assent on 19 July 2018.
+It extends to the whole of the UK with the exception of sections 1 to 8 on insurance for automated vehicles, which extend only to Great Britain.
 For Part 2 (electric vehicle charging) a legislative consent motion is being sought from the Northern Ireland Assembly in respect of the application of these provisions in Northern Ireland.

 Insurance for automated vehicles

 The application of ‘intelligence’ to cars is gathering pace and there is a strong push by manufacturers to develop automated vehicles which will drive themselves.
 Currently, insurance law is driver-centric: all (human) drivers have to have insurance in order to provide compensation for third parties for personal injury or property damage due to a driving related incident.
 The Government’s view is that such principles need to be extended to cover automated vehicles when the car is the driver and the ‘driver’ is sometimes a passenger.